adriantyl/Capstone-Project-/README.md

 ## Conclusion

-- In modelling i believe alot more can be done to improve the prediction as the song atrributes may not be the only factors that contribution to the song to be popular or not.
+- In modelling RandonForest outperform the rest when predicting with audio features, i believe alot more can be done to improve the prediction as the song atrributes may not be the only factors that contribution to the song to be popular or not.
 For example, song lyrics it may be another reason for a song to be popular.

 - When doing the recommender, we can see that songs from the popular artists, songs are naturally more popular than those with the same attributes as well.

-- Tsne have higher sihoulette score but it takes very to run for huge datasets and also treat outliners more effectively.
+- Tsne have higher sihoulette score but it takes very long to run for huge datasets and also treat outliners more effectively.

 - The smaller the clusters, the higher the silhouette score, which also mean that cohension will be lower and separation higher.

-- Kmean and Cosine are naturally different calculate differently, but majority of the songs predicted are similar.
+- Kmean and Cosine are naturally different in calculation metrics, but majority of the songs predicted are similar.